 Is there a possible solution?

 There is debate about who should have authority over these vehicles.
-Should there be increased federal regulation over all autonomous vehicles?
+Should there be increased federal regulation overall autonomous vehicles?
 Should it be decided at the state level?

 Three major vehicle manufacturers have agreed to be held responsible in the event their autonomous vehicles crash.
 This includes:

-Ideally, this reflects the company’s confidence in their products.
+Ideally, this reflects the company’s confidence in its products.
 However, not all self-driving cars are completely autonomous.
 Some depend on a human to take over at low speeds or in the event of a crash.
 This still leaves room for human error and human liability.

 As new safety technologies emerge, the legal system must find a way to keep pace.
 These technologies should keep you and other drivers safe, not cause undue hardship.
 If you are involved in a crash with a completely autonomous or self-driving vehicle, you may have a complicated legal battle ahead.